 - Allergies: Probably not the best since it has hair.

 - Time: Guinea Pigs with long locks require patience, energy and time.
-Lots of time.
-So, if you think you can dedicate a decent amount of time to this particular guinea pig breed then you are settled.
+So, if you think you can dedicate a decent amount of time to this particular guinea pig breed then you are good to go.